fjfdct/Perl_exerciese/BegPerl_Chap02.md

 Attention: end marker should not be surrounded by single quotes or followed by a semicolon.

 ## Numeric operators
-1. Ordinary arithmetic precedence: high to low
+1. Ordinary arithmetic precedence: high to low.
 - \**\(exponentiation)
 - -(unary minus)
 - \*(multiplying), \\\(dividing),  %(modulo/remainder)